 Once upon a time a little Indie film that wasn’t anticipated to live up to its name did that and then some.
 Its preemptive arrival was of a quiet sort only if you look inside, and you found a big and very entertaining story about vibrant and fun characters.
 Fourteen years later, everyone is remembering this 2002 film that told a story of family, food and finding love.

 Who else remembers this quirky romantic-comedy?
 I missed seeing this one when it was “cool” but then what else is new!?
 (She asks sarcastically.)
 It would be many years later before I’d finally find a copy in one of those “bargain buy” displays and would actually pick up a copy.
-Since that inaugural viewing, I do believe I’ve only seen this once more when, a couple of weeks ago, my mother and I decided a re-watch was in order.
+Since that inaugural viewing, I think I’ve only seen this once when, a couple of weeks ago, my mother and I figured a re-watch was in order.
 That came about as a result of planning to go see its sequel My Big Fat Greek Wedding 2 in theaters this past week.